gethinode/hinode/content/en/docs/0.8/configuration/navigation.md

 ### Customization

 The file `assets/scss/components/_sidebar.scss` contains the styling of the sidebar.
 It refers to a button `$btn-toggle` that is defined in `assets/scss/common/_icons.scss`.
+It also defines the spacing to be added to the page's main content section when using a fixed navigation bar:

+{{< scss-docs name="sidebar" file="assets/scss/components/_sidebar.scss" >}}

 ## Breadcrumb

 Hinode supports optional breadcrumb navigation.
 The breadcrumb indicates the current page's location within the site's navigational hierarchy.
 It is automatically populated by Hugo.
 Enable the breadcrumb in the [basic navigation configuration](#basic-configuration).
-If enabled, all single pages will add a breadcrumb navigation to the top of the page.
+If enabled, all single pages will add breadcrumb navigation to the top of the page.

 ### Example